 Ball joints are a main part of the vehicle’s suspension system.
 If the ball joints become damaged, the ride quality is quickly affected.
 For this reason alone, it’s important to have the ball joints replaced at the first sign of trouble.
-How much does a ball joint replacement cost?

-On average, ball joint replacement should cost around $300 for parts and labor.
+On average, a ball joint replacement should cost around $300 for parts and labor.
 The parts are usually between $100 and $175, while the labor could cost $125 to $200.
-If you take the vehicle to an independent shop, it will be cheaper than going to a dealership or you could do it yourself.
+If you take the vehicle to an independent shop, it will be cheaper than going to a dealership, or you could do it yourself.

 Certain factors can alter the price.
 For example, if you drive a luxury car, you can expect the parts to cost more.
 Additionally, if other suspension parts need to be replaced at the same time, the bill is going to be higher.
-There’s always the chance that the upper and lower ball joints need to be replaced at the same time, thereby essentially doubling the cost.
+There’s always the chance that the upper and lower ball joints need to be replaced at the same time, essentially doubling the cost.

 To get your best price, it’s good to shop around.
 You can get quotes from multiple repair shops and choose the one you like the best.
 However, you don’t want to select a shop to work with on price alone.
 Make sure you also check the customer reviews and reputation.
 Sometimes, you pay more to go with the cheaper company, especially if more problems arise after the repair.

 The ball joint operates just as it sounds.
 It works as a ball joint would in your own body, such as with your hip or shoulder.
 The ball rotates inside its structure, moving in all directions, allowing the control arm and steering knuckle to rotate and move in unison with one another.

 Over the ball joints, there are normally rubber boots that provide protection.
 Inside this boot, there’s grease that lubricates the joint.
 It also keeps contaminants, dirt, and dust to a minimum.
 If dirt gets into the joint, damage can occur, keeping the ball joint from providing the suspension support it needs to.